 As you travel through Wales, you’ll encounter the incomparable landscapes of Snowdonia National Park, while in Ireland, you’ll drive through the stunning Ring of Kerry, witness the breathtaking Cliffs of Moher, and explore the rolling hills and picturesque villages of the Cotswolds, Northumberland National Park, and the Lake District, England’s largest natural park.

 If you’re travelling from within Europe to the starting point of London, why not make your journey more enjoyable – and sustainable, by travelling over-land instead of taking a flight?
-Euroventure can help you efficiently get to Rome, stopping off in other great European destinations if you have the time.
+Euroventure can help you efficiently get to London, stopping off in other great European destinations if you have the time.
 Drop us an email on firstname.lastname@example.org and we’ll work with you, to create your perfect pre-tour route!

 After checking into your hotel, take the afternoon to rest or start exploring London.
 You have a free day for optional activities or exploring on your own.
 Consider joining a Local Guide for an optional morning sightseeing tour of the Houses of Parliament and Big Ben, Westminster Abbey, Whitehall’s mounted horseguards, 10 Downing Street, Piccadilly Circus, and Buckingham Palace.
 A highlight of this tour is a visit to Sir Christopher Wren’s masterpiece, St. Paul’s Cathedral, which was built between 1675 and 1708.
 Later, you can choose to visit Windsor Castle or the Tower of London with its stunning Crown Jewels.
 In the evening, consider heading to our optional Taste of London excursion with dinner, followed by an illuminating Thames River cruise.